 Using a Margin Loan to Purchase Your Home

-In early retirement, you may not qualify for a traditional mortgage based on a lack of W2 income.
-What about using a margin loan from your equities to purchase your home?
+Due to your non-W2 income, you may not qualify for a traditional mortgage.
+However, you could use a margin loan from your equities to purchase your home.

 While I have written about mortgage acceleration, this is typically done with a HELOC (and a credit card) and implies that you plan to pay off your home more rapidly than the scheduled 15 or 30 years.
 Using a margin loan, you have to intend to pay off the home as well (or find another source of financing), and you have to put your money to work for you.

 When you pay down your loan’s interest, you are “earning” that money without paying taxes on the earnings!
-Remember that money not spent is the same as saving money, so tax-free savings is important.
+Remember that money not spent is the same as earning money, so tax-free savings are important.

 Using A Margin Loan Versus A Mortgage To Purchase Property

-Ironically, Dave Ramsey says to pay down your mortgage and you can always borrow money on your home if you regret it.
-We know that investing beats paying down a 30 year mortgage (and a 15-year one usually as well).
+Dave Ramsey says to pay down your mortgage, and you can always borrow money on your home if you regret it.
+We know that investing beats paying down a 30-year mortgage (and a 15-year one usually as well).
 Buying a home on margin is like using home equity to invest in stocks.

-Since we know that homes appreciate at around the rate of inflation (depending on where you live, it is 2-3% per year), equities are usually a better deal since they go up about 10% per year.
-This is also why a reverse mortgage makes sense — do you think your kids want an asset that appreciates at 2-3% or 10%?
+Since homes appreciate around the inflation rate (depending on where you live, it is 2-4% per year), equities are usually a better deal since they go up 7-8%.
+This is also why a reverse mortgage makes sense—do you think your kids want an asset that appreciates at 2-4% or twice that?

 Typically, you put 20% down and get a mortgage for the rest of the purchase price.
 Doctor’s mortgages feature slightly higher interest rates but may offer up to 95-100% of funding for appropriate candidates.

-Mortgages can be 15 or 30 years or have a variable interest rate (often seen with a balloon or lump sum payments due after 3, 5, or 7 years).
-Home equity lines of credit and cash-out loans are occasionally used for purchases of homes.
-Actually, cash-in loans are being utilized for some properties with variable interest rate caps that are expiring soon to lock in potentially lower long-term rates.
+Mortgages can be 15 or 30 years or have a variable interest rate (often seen with balloon or lump sum payments due after 3, 5, or 7 years).
+Home equity lines of credit and cash-out loans are occasionally used for home purchases.
+Cash-in loans are utilized for some properties with variable interest rate caps expiring soon to lock in potentially lower long-term rates.

 Using a margin loan means a brokerage house gives you a loan with your equities as collateral.
 Interest rates are variable and must be repaid, or they will be added to the loan.
-Thus you must intend to pay off this loan either as your equities appreciate or via other cash flows.
+Thus, you must intend to repay this loan as your equities appreciate or via other cash flows.

 See above for an example of equities and the amount of leverage offered.

-Not all equities are marginal, and you usually must keep below a 50% margin (that is, say you have $1M in equities, the most you can borrow is $500k).
-You will get a margin call and be forced to sell low if you get to a certain margin, usually somewhere around 80%.
-This is awful because you lock in losses lower than if you just sold the stocks to begin with.
+Not all equities are marginal, and you must keep below a 50% margin (say you have $1M in equities; the most you can borrow is $500k).
+You will get a margin call and be forced to sell low if you get to a certain margin, usually around 80%.
+This is awful because you lock in losses lower than if you just sold the stocks.

-Because of this, it may be best to use margin loans short term until you can secure other sources of financing (like a more traditional HELOC that uses the home value as collateral).
-Obviously, the value of a home is much more stable (or illiquid, as the case may be) than equities, so there is little risk of getting upside down in a HELOC (since it is no longer 2008).
+Because of this, it may be best to use margin loans in the short term until you can secure other sources of financing (like a more traditional HELOC that uses the home value as collateral).
+The value of a home is much more stable (or illiquid, as the case may be) than equities, so there is little risk of getting upside down in a HELOC (since it is no longer 2008).

 Margin Loans Pros and Cons